Minimal codewords arising from the incidence of points and hyperplanes in projective spaces: Introduction

+Note that if $q\in\{16,27\}$ and $n=3$, then Theorem \ref{Thm_MainHyperplane} follows from the $(j,k)=(0,2)$ case of Theorem \ref{Th:1.1}; all other values of $q$ and $n\geq3$ not satisfying \eqref{eq:q} provide \emph{non-positive} upper bounds on the weights $\wt(c)$ and hence make Theorem \ref{Thm_MainHyperplane} trivially true.
+This means that the explicit assumptions on $q$ isn't necessary for the theorem to stay true; we however keep the assumptions \eqref{eq:q} to emphasize that we may assume $q$ to be big.

-As a byproduct of the above result, we partially characterise minimal codewords in $\mc_{n-1}(n,q)$.
-As a definition, a codeword $c$ of a linear code $\mathcal{C}$ is said to be minimal if its support does not contain any other support of a codeword other than these of the scalar multiples of $c$.
-Minimal codewords can be used to describe access structures in linear code-based secret sharing schemes (SSS) (see \cite{Massey1993,Massey1995}), which is a method to distribute shares of a secret to each of the participants $ \mathcal{P} $ in such a way that only the authorised subsets of $ \mathcal{P} $ (access structure $\Gamma$) could reconstruct the secret; see \cite{Shamir,Blakley}.
+In Section \ref{Sec:minimal}, we manage to formulate a graph-theoretical sufficient condition for these codewords of small weight to be \emph{minimal} (see Definition \ref{Def_Minimal}).
+Minimal codewords can be used to describe access structures in linear code-based secret sharing schemes (SSS) (see \cite{Massey1993,Massey1995}), which is a method to distribute shares of a secret to each of the participants $\mathcal{P}$ in such a way that only the authorised subsets of $\mathcal{P}$ (access structure $\Gamma$) could reconstruct the secret; see \cite{Shamir,Blakley}.

-In \cite{Massey1993,Massey1995} Massey proposed the use of linear codes $\mathcal{C}$ for realizing a perfect and ideal SSS in which the access structure of the secret-sharing is specified by the supports of minimal codewords in $\mathcal{C}^{\bot}$ having $1$ as the first component.
+In \cite{Massey1993,Massey1995}, Massey proposed the use of linear codes $\mathcal{C}$ for realising a perfect and ideal SSS in which the access structure of the secret-sharing is specified by the supports of minimal codewords in $\mathcal{C}^{\bot}$ having $1$ as the first component.